-Fair Isaac Corporation ranks in an above-average position in its peer group, with growth as the main structural strength, while stability is less supportive than the other dimensions.
+Fair Isaac Corporation ranks in an above-average position in its peer group, with stability as the least supportive dimension.
 The market setup has weakened, with clear trend damage and relative performance under pressure.
-The market is broadly confirming the structural profile.
+Price behavior is partially reflecting the structural picture, with a moderate gap remaining.

 Peer-relative scores, weakest to strongest